keyboard_arrow_up

 EMI Shields

-Materials or products used to redirect or absorb electromagnetic interference in order to protect sensitive electrical devices.
+Materials or engineered shielding products designed to redirect or absorb electromagnetic interference, protecting sensitive electrical devices from performance disruptions.

 Magnetic Shielding

-Also called electromagnetic (EMI) shielding, is the process of protecting electronic equipment from ambient electromagnetic interference.
+Also known as electromagnetic (EMI) shielding, this technique protects electronic equipment from external magnetic fields and electromagnetic waves, reducing interference.

 Magnetic Shields